You’re feeling fit and raring to start your CrossFit workout, so you might not think you need to warm up first, but you’re wrong.

 Now, push your weight onto your front leg so that you make your gluteal muscles move closer to the ground.

 You should aim to hold this position for about five seconds, then repeat it with your other leg.
+Do this for about 3 rounds.

 Prepare Your Body For Your CrossFit Moves